 It tends to be the case that product managers will become overwhelmed around a ratio of nine to one or 10 to one.
 If you're not doing this right, your product managers will struggle with tactical short-term deliverables.

-You'll start to see user stories, sales needs, sprint planning, backlog grooming, support requests, stand-ups, acceptance testing, all these items will start to maybe fall in quality.
+You'll start to see user stories, sales needs, sprint planning, backlog grooming, support requests, stand-ups, and acceptance testing, all these items will start to fall in quality.

 These product managers may start to cut corners, usually around customer validation or product strategy.
 If your team starts to miss deadlines or take shortcuts, you need to spend time understanding what the root cause is.

-A product leader is accountable for aligning the product team towards product segments, or markets.
+A product leader is accountable for aligning the product team toward product segments or markets.
 So understanding how best to divide work across a product team can oftentimes be seen as an art.

 As a product leader, you're responsible for determining your team's topology, derived from a product vision and product platform architecture, you should understand how best to structure your product teams.